Cross-interactive residual smoothing for global and block Lanczos-type solvers for linear systems with multiple right-hand sides: Residual smoothing for global and block methods

 where $Y_0 := X_0$ is the initial guess, $S_0 := R_0$ is the initial residual, and $\eta_k \in \mathbb{R}$ is a smoothing parameter.
 Based on the typical strategy, we select the parameter $\eta_k$ such that the updated smoothed residual norm $\|S_k\|$ is locally minimized; that is,

 Thus, we obtain $\|S_k\| \leq \|R_k\|$ and $\|S_k\| \leq \|S_{k-1}\|$.
-The former inequality implies that $\|S_k\|$ decreases not slower than $\|R_k\|$; however, as is well known in the classical residual smoothing scheme, the actual convergence speed will be almost the same.
+The former inequality implies that $\|S_k\|$ decreases no slower than $\|R_k\|$; however, as is well known in the classical residual smoothing scheme, the smoothed residual will not converge much faster than the primary residual in generic cases; for example, see \cite{Gutknecht_2001_2,Walker_1995}.
 The latter inequality implies that $\|S_k\|$ decreases monotonically and plays an important role in reducing the residual gap in CIRS.

 We note that the smoothing parameter $\eta_k$ can be selected using a different technique, such as quasi-minimal residual smoothing \cite{Zhou_1994}.
 With this scheme, if $\|S_k\|$ decreases smoothly, we can obtain numerical results that are similar to the case of selecting \eqref{smo_eta}.
 As the effects of CIRS are not significantly dependent on the parameter itself, we do not elaborate on its selection in this study.